ibm-cloud-docs/containers/cs_dedicated.md

 #### Adding more user-managed subnets and IP addresses to your Kubernetes clusters
 {: #dedicated_byoip_subnets}

 Provide more of your own subnets from an on-premises network that you want to use to access {{site.data.keyword.containerlong_notm}}.
 You can add private IP addresses from those subnets to Ingress and load balancer services in your Kubernetes cluster.
-User-managed subnets are configured in one of two ways depending on the format of the subnet that you want to use.
+User-managed subnets are configured in 1 of 2 ways, depending on the format of the subnet that you want to use.
 {: shortdesc}

 Requirements: